A recent study confirms that technology disrupts sleep quality, but also finds that high-speed internet specifically reduces the amount of sleep.

 Access to high-speed internet reduces sleep quality

 The study reported that individuals that had better access to high-speed internet tended to have shorter sleep durations.
 Those with high-speed internet access slept 25 minutes less on average than those without it.
-These individuals were also significantly less likely to sleep the recommended seven-to-nine hours per night.
-They also reported lower satisfaction in their overall quality of sleep.
+These individuals were also significantly less likely to sleep the recommended 7 to 9 nine hours per night.
+They also reported lower satisfaction with their overall quality of sleep.

 Stronger effects among young adults

 These effects were more frequently seen among young adults, whose major reasons for sleep deprivation were playing video games and watching TV.
 In the older population, computer, and smartphone use were the main reasons for sleep deprivation.
 The effects of high-speed internet use near bedtime were more pronounced in individuals that had work or family constraints in the morning.